pieces-app/pieces-os-client-sdk-for-python/docs/Auth0Api.md

 with pieces_os_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = pieces_os_client.Auth0Api(api_client)
-    grant_type = 'grant_type_example' # str | Denotes the flow you are using.
-For Authorization Code, use authorization_code or refresh_token.
-    client_id = 'client_id_example' # str | Your application's Client ID.
+    grant_type = 'UNKNOWN' # str | Denotes the flow you are using.
+For Authorization Code, use authorization_code or refresh_token. (default to 'UNKNOWN') client_id = 'client_id_example' # str | Your application's Client ID.
     code = 'code_example' # str | The Authorization Code received from the initial /authorize call. redirect_uri = 'redirect_uri_example' # str | This is required only if it was set at the GET /authorize endpoint.
 The values must match.